Easy DIY garden arbor for your Cottage Garden. Easy to build and it is portable too.

 It is an awesome design.
 I can take the top piece off whenever I want to move the arbor if I need to.

-In this photo you can see the framework around the top of the obelisk and the 1 x 2’s that hold it on.
+In this photo you can see the 2″x 2″ framework around the top of the obelisk.

 These photos don’t show it but the bottom has a treated 2 x 4 cut to size so the untreated wood is not touching the dirt.